ldn-softdev/jtc/User Guide.md

 ```
 there, values getting into the namespace `Val` will be different types in each pass: the first time it's a numeric value `3.14`,
 in the second pass it'll be a string `"irrational"`.
 Therefore, in the template, where `Val` is used with the label semantic,
-we have to ensure that the interpolation occurs of the stripped value (otherwise, if dressed notation was used - `{{Val}}: ...` then
+we have to ensure that the interpolation occurs of the naked value (otherwise, if dressed notation was used - `{{Val}}: ...` then
 numerical value would be substituted w/o quotation marks resulting in the invalid label and thus failing the template).
 The `Key` token notation could have been spelled either way, e.g.: `"{Key}"` - would work both ways.

 #### Interpolation of iterables
-An array interpolation using a stripped notation (`{..}`) is handy when there's a requirement to extend the array during
+An array interpolation using a naked notation (`{..}`) is handy when there's a requirement to extend the array during
 template interpolation.
 There's a special case though - template-extending of an empty array.
 Let's consider a following example:
 ```bash